ribot/riAPI/README.md

 **Request**

 A ribotar is an avatar for a team member.
-They are usually PNG images which come in 3 sizes.
-Small (s), medium (m) and large (l).
+They are usually PNG images.
 You can access the ribotars by sending a GET request to:

     /team/<id>/ribotar

-Making this call will default to the large size.
-To get a different size you can pass the size into the url such as:

-    /team/<id>/ribotar?size=s
+*Note:* Not every team member has a ribotar